 Strategic Cultural Assets Objective Measures Palmerston is different from Darwin, and from other parts of the Northern Territory.
 There is a palpable appetite to embrace, celebrate and grow the city's unique culture, identity, population, natural and built assets, with progressive brave and authentic voices.
 Embrace, celebrate and support the distinguishing cultural and creative features of Palmerston as a point of difference and pride.
-Increased awareness and recognition of Palmerston based Art Culture including Geek, Arts and Music.
+Increased awareness and recognition of Palmerston based Art Culture including, Theatre, Geek, Dance, Technology, Arts and Music.
+Community engagement to identify emerging ceatives and community development to support existing creatives.